Academic Profile : Faculty

-Daniel Jernigan is an Assistant Professor with the Division of English.
+Daniel Jernigan is an Associate Professor with the Division of English.
 His interests include drama and theatre studies, postmodernism and creative writing.
 Dr. Jernigan's critical work on Caryl Churchill and Tom Stoppard has been published in Modern Drama and Comparative Drama.
 He is currently working on a manuscript entitled Caryl Churchill: Epistemological Upheaval and Ideological Resistance.
 Dr Jernigan is also a published playwright who received his PhD from Purdue University, USA.

 Modern and Contemporary British Literature; Modern and Postmodern Drama; Narrative Theory; Playwriting

 - A Choice for Life - Education about Diabetes in a Fully Immersive Environment (VR)

 - Beyond the Screen-Expanding Animation for VR, AR and Immersive Environments

 - From Print to Digital Continued: Expanded Research into adapting Shakespeare for VR, AR and AI

 - Transforming Singaporean Wayang Kulit for Virtual Reality